wazo-platform/wazo-nginx/README.md

 ==========

-xivo-nginx is a Debian package that provides a basic configuration for the nginx server used by XiVO.
+xivo-nginx is a Debian package that provides a basic configuration for the nginx server used by Wazo.